Réver

-Réver Humberto Alves de Araújo (born 4 January 1985), simply known as Réver, is a Brazilian former professional footballer.
-Mainly a centre-back, he could also play as a defensive midfielder.
-He has won the Bola de Prata and Prêmio Craque do Brasileirão twice each.
+Réver Humberto Alves de Araújo (born 4 January 1985), simply known as Réver, is a Brazilian professional football coach and former player.
+He is the current assistant coach of Red Bull Bragantino.

+Mainly a centre-back, Réver could also play as a defensive midfielder.
+He has won the Bola de Prata and Prêmio Craque do Brasileirão twice each, and had his playing career mainly associated with Atlético Mineiro.

 Club career

 Paulista

 Born in Ariranha, São Paulo, Réver started his career at Paulista, a Série B football club based in Jundiaí, and was promoted to the first team in 2004.
 He was a part of the Paulista Championship runner-up squad and contributed to the major title of the club, the 2005 Brazilian Cup.

 Réver soon became an important first teamer alongside Marcio Mossoró and Victor and attracted many other big Brazilian clubs.
 Despite the bad campaign in the Libertadores in 2006, he stood out and went on loan to Al-Wahda, a football club based in Abu Dhabi.

 Grêmio

 In early 2008, after the relegation to the Série C and the Campeonato Paulista poor campaign, Paulista sold half of Réver's rights and sent him on loan to Grêmio, reuniting with former teammate Victor.
 He quickly gained a first team spot and established himself as one of the bests defenders in the championship, being also one of the team's vice-captains.

 On 12 November, Gremio obtained the other half of his rights and Réver signed a new five-year contract.
 He was an ever-present figure during the following campaigns.